-What is the Orange County definition of a swimming pool?
+How does Orange County define a swimming pool?

 Chapter 38, Article I, Section 38-1 of the Orange County Municipal Code defines a swimming pool as follows: